FYoungLee/Crawlers_Lix/README.md

 # LixCrawlers
 The store of all my crawler practiced code.

-[BaiduPic.py] -- Download any pictures you want from http://images.baidu.com
+BaiduPic.py == Download any pictures you want from BaiDu [BaiduPic.py]